 Staff has attempted to address those comments/questions that were notable, seemed to resonate with a majority of the Commission/Council or address areas of confusion, as well as further research and refinement of the code by staff.
-Staff would like to note that there are many comments made by individual Commissioners or Council members, which were individual comments and did not rise to consensus, therefore, those comments were not incorporated into the draft.
-The Commission or Council during their review has the opporuntity to incorporate further revisions should a majority of either body find it appropriate.
+Staff would like to note that there are many comments made by

-Overall, staff is of the opinion that the Draft Zoning Ordinance provides a current and wellorganized document that meets the goals of the project and is consistent with the General Plan and current Federal/State laws.
+Overall, staff is of the opinion that the Draft Zoning Ordinance provides a current and well-organized document that meets the goals of the project and is consistent with the General Plan and current Federal/State laws.